 Maybe people procrastinate on filing because it seems too daunting.
 When looking at your files you may become overwhelmed when you realize that filing isn’t simply one piece of paper that needs to be filed.
 But the un-filed paper indicates a postponed decision.
 Paper piles indicate inaction and are often a sign for you to revamp your paper filing system altogether.

 Most people don’t have the time at the moment to complete their thought and become overwhelmed with the time consumption of getting things done.
 In reality, if you break the tasks down into manageable steps and “schedule the unscheduled”, things do get done and by spreading them out you’ll feel more in control of your time management.

-This process just goes to show you that organization is a constant work in progress.
+In conclusion, this process just goes to show you that staying organized is a constant work in progress.
 Once we get our files and life “in order”, Father Time is going to take us places we don’t know about yet and we will have to constantly readjust our organizing strategies to stay on top of it all.

-Organizing files is definitely one way us Mompreneurs can stay on top of our yearly goals!
+Organizing files is definitely one way we entrepreneurs can stay on top of our yearly goals!
 Find out more about Jean Marie and how she can get you organized (especially for an upcoming move) here – www.POSSEpartnersllc.com.

 Jean Marie Herron is a professional organizer and the owner of POSSE, as well as one of the founding members of ReadyStageMove™.
 She can be reached at JM@POSSEpartnersllc.com or at 201-406-9643.
 For further organizing information, please visit www.POSSEpartnersllc.com.
 To learn more about Jean Marie and POSSE, connect on Facebook and Pinterest!